groff: Invoking groff

 2 Invoking 'groff'

-This section focuses on how to invoke the 'groff' front end.
+This chapter focuses on how to invoke the 'groff' front end.
 This front

 end takes care of the details of constructing the pipeline among the